aarushkmalhotra/aarushkmalhotra.github.io/README.md

 ### Writing Blog Posts

-I keep things simple with Markdown files.
-Create a new `.md` file in the blog directory, add some frontmatter at the top (title, date, description), and write away.
-The site handles the rest automatically.
+The blog is powered by Hashnode, which makes content management incredibly easy.
+Just set up your Hashnode blog and add your domain to the `NEXT_PUBLIC_HASHNODE_HOST` environment variable.
+The portfolio will automatically fetch and display your latest posts with rich formatting, SEO optimization, and all the features Hashnode provides.

 ### Contact Form Setup

 The contact form uses Formspree, which is honestly the easiest way to handle form submissions without setting up your own backend.
-Just create an account there, get your form endpoint, and update the contact page with your URL.
+Just create an account at [Formspree](https://formspree.io), create a new form, and add your form endpoint to the `NEXT_PUBLIC_FORMSPREE_URL` environment variable in your `.env.local` file.

 ## Getting It Live